openjs-foundation/summit/2018-10-Vancouver/agenda.md

 # Collaborator Summit Vancouver 2018 - October 12th and 13th 2018

-We are back with the date for the Node.js Collaborator Summit in Vancouver next to JS Interactive (which is on October 10th and 11th, 2018).
+We are back with the date for the Node.js Collaborator Summit in Vancouver next to Node+JS Interactive (which is on October 10th and 11th, 2018).
 This is a live issue that will be constantly updated to match the proposed agenda.